||Synced tables per base

-Syncing is a one-way process from a source to a destination.
+Check out this article for more information about Sync basics, and setting up a sync.
+Syncing is a one-way process to get information from a source table in a base to a destination table in a base.
 This means that in the destination base you cannot:

 - Add or delete records in the synced table